kbordon/csharp-week4-code-review-bandtracker/README.md

   * Once you're finished, close the browser and turn off the server by entering <kbd>Ctrl</kbd> + <kbd>C</kbd> on your powershell or terminal.

 ## Known Bugs
-* When listing phone numbers, should a area code be entered starting with a zero, the number may be listed without the zero as it is converted into a number, and will lose the beginning zero.
+* If entering a name that has a special character such as "$", word will be not be capitalized correctly (Example: "a$ap ferg" becomes "A$AP Ferg")
+* Venues on a band's venue list, and vice-versa can be listed multiple times, which seems unnecessary.
+Would like to go back either make the query return only the first of each relationship, or attach additional information field, like date of the gig.

 ## Support and contact details